 - Scroll to the device whose driver is having issues, right-click on it, then select “Uninstall device.”

-After uninstalling the device, restart your computer to reinstall it and then install its drivers.
-The Device was not migrated due to partial or ambiguous match error should be solved by now.
+After uninstalling the device, restart your computer to reinstall and install its drivers.

 Method #4: Check System Files

 Damaged system files on the device can also cause the “Device was not migrated” issue.
 This issue can be fixed with a System File Checker.
-This tool comes with OS, and it scans and restores any corrupted files on the device.
+This tool comes with OS and scans and restores any corrupted files on the device.

-Command Prompt (CMD) can also be used to identify and remove corrupted files and eliminate the Device that was not migrated due to partial or ambiguous match error.
+Command Prompt (CMD) can also identify and remove corrupt files and eliminate the Device not migrated due to partial or ambiguous match error.
 Follow these steps to see for any corrupted files using CMD: